jhashuva/MVCTS/intro_to_python.md

 _Complex Numbers:_

-In python\, you can put ‘j’ or ‘J’ after a number to make it imaginary\, so you can write complex literals easily:
+In python, you can put ‘j’ or ‘J’ after a number to make it imaginary, so you can write complex literals easily:

 '''>>> z=x\*y